PankajFB/Restful-API/Readme.txt

 For Example https://drab-red-hummingbird-slip.cyclic.app/api?city=MUMBAI
 It will give response in the JSON format
 Always type the name of the city in capital letters

+We can search the branches using their ifsc, bank_id, city, district, state and bank_name